openbaton/docs/docs/ns-descriptor.md

 ### VNF Dependencies

-A VNF Dependency is composed by
+A VNF Dependency is composed by:

 | Params          				| Meaning       													|
 | -------------   				| -------------:													|